 Having MICHELIN in Estonia is a great recognition of our restaurant landscape.
 It shows that the Estonian culinary scene, which is not yet well known in the world, has been enriched by a strong food tradition that takes influence from the best of world cuisine.
 Estonian master chefs are highly skilled, ensuring that the dishes offered in Estonian restaurants are special and of high quality.

 Currently, the MICHELIN Guide has reached nearly 40 countries on four continents, recommending more than 15,000 restaurants of which about a fifth are star-rated restaurants.

 Recognition is based on independent evaluations that take place every year and that can change the restaurants' positions or remove them altogether.

 MICHELIN inspectors are always anonymous, they do not introduce themselves to the restaurant and they pay for the food themselves.
-In the restaurants, the inspectors look for the following: the quality of the ingredients, the mastery of cooking, the ability to combine tastes, the individuality of the chef, the consistency of high culinary standards – both throughout the menu and over time.
+While dining at the restaurants, inspectors look for the following: the quality of the ingredients, the mastery of cooking, the ability to combine tastes, the individuality of the chef, and the consistency of high culinary standards – both throughout the menu and over time.

-Set within the Gulf of Finland, in the heart of the Baltic region, Estonia connects the cultural dots between Scandinavia, Central and Eastern Europe.
-Estonia's UNESCO world heritage capital Tallinn which boasts one of the best-preserved medieval city in Northern Europe -, forests and bogs - which cover three quarters of the country -, 2222 islands, over 3,800 km of coastline and a number of lakes offer together an enormous amount of charm and ancient history, shaping a very interesting culinary scene.
-The taste for diversity, artisan products and local ingredients also exert a distinct influence on Estonian kitchen and its young and vibrant chefs.
+Set within the Gulf of Finland, in the heart of the Baltic region, Estonia connects the cultural dots between Scandinavia, Central, and Eastern Europe.
+Estonia's UNESCO world heritage capital Tallinn which boasts one of the best-preserved medieval cities in Northern Europe -, forests and bogs - which cover three-quarters of the country -, 2222 islands, over 3,800 km of coastline, and a number of lakes offer together an enormous amount of charm and ancient history, shaping a very interesting culinary scene.
+The taste for diversity, artisan products, and local ingredients also exert a distinct influence on Estonian gastronomy and its young and vibrant chefs.